 (Note: Also see my post on Does Your Hose Provide Clean Water For Birds?)

 Birds Using The Studio-M Birdbath

 The birds seem to enjoy this birdbath too.
 It’s quite popular in the yard.
 Most of them sit on the edge to sip water, but it is shallow enough that some of the larger birds will get fully into it and enthusiastically bathe.
-It’s not super deep but I think it may still be a bit deep for the tiny birds to bathe, but for drinking they seem happy to sit on the edge; the folks at the local store suggest adding a handful of colorful decorative marbles if you want to make it shallower.
-But several of my birdbaths are shallow enough for the littlest ones to bathe if they like and I don’t want to have to mess with the marbles, so I haven’t bothered with that here.
+It’s not super deep but I think it may still be a bit deep for the tiny birds to bathe.
+But for drinking, they seem happy to sit on the edge.
+The folks at the local store suggest adding a handful of colorful decorative marbles if you want to make it shallower.
+But several of my birdbaths are shallow enough for the littlest ones to bathe if they like and I don’t want to have to mess with the marbles and keeping them clean, so I haven’t bothered with that here.

 I like this birdbath a lot.
 True, my DIY birdbaths are less expensive, but this one is bright and fun and so easy to use and the birds love it.

 More Posts About Birdbaths

 Want to read more about birds?
 Subscribe at the bottom of the page.
 You’ll get an email whenever a new post goes up (and only then.
 Promise!)
 Or Find Birdseed & Binoculars on Pinterest!